Frank At Home On The Farm Explores Mystery and Isolation

-Clark Bint on art chores has a quirky style that fits the tone of the story.
+Clark Bint has a quirky art style that fits the tone of Frank At Home on the Farm.
 Although, there are moments where it looks slightly stilted, some faces look odd , perhaps rushed, there are other panels where you can see through his meticulous line work, that he has enjoyed drawing those pieces.

 His work seems inspired by Frank Quitely in places, but there is an inconsistency to the pages that you notice on further readings.
 All in all, the premise is what will keep you reading this book.
 An original setting and weird story gives this crowd funded comic book a lift above similar outings.

-Fans of mystery and horror comic book stories might enjoy a lot that’s on offer here, so my advice would be to give this a go.
+Fans of mystery and horror comic book stories will enjoy Frank at Home on the Farm as there’s a lot on offer here, so my advice would be to give this a go.

 Frank At Home On The Farm is being distributed by Scout Comics later in 2021.